Configure product tour scenarios¶

 Targeted tour steps¶

-Targeted tour steps highlight specific UI elements using CSS selectors.
+Targeted tour steps highlight specific UI elements by using CSS selectors.

 You can select a specific element by using the target setting.